hmyunis/HCI-project/README.md

 9. Eliminated improper use of abbreviations to enhance user understanding and promote clarity in communication.

+10. Implemented clear and intuitive navigation paths, reducing the number of clicks required for users to access key sections and improving overall site usability.

+11. Implemented user-friendly error messages and guidance to assist users in resolving issues, fostering a more forgiving and supportive user interface.

+12. Enhanced navigation intuitiveness with clear and concise labels, preventing confusion in user interaction.

-10. Ensured that the interface is optimized for various devices, providing a seamless and consistent user experience across desktops, tablets, and smartphones.
+13. Ensured that the interface is optimized for various devices, providing a seamless and consistent user experience across desktops, tablets, and smartphones.